kelseyhightower/intro-to-kubernetes-workshop/labs/configure-networking.md

 # Configuring the Network

-In this lab you will configure the network between node0 and node1 to ensure cross host connectivity.
+In this lab you will configure the network between hosts to ensure cross host connectivity.
 You will also ensure containers can communicate across hosts and reach the internet.

 ### Getting Containers Online